 What can my student access using a Chromebook?

 Our student G-Suite accounts are equipped with filtering and monitoring software that works on Chromebooks even off of the North Haven network.
 These devices truly are intended to be used for educational purposes only.
 Our filters filter web content, websites, and videos by category, enforce safe-search rules, and other things necessary to provide a safe digital learning environment.
 To help keep students safe online and deter the non-educational use of the device, the filters work 24/7.
 While the monitoring software is designed to help identify students who may be considering actions that may harm themselves or others, staff do not monitor the devices around the clock.
 They receive alerts and history is recorded that may be reviewed at a later time if there is a concern.
-Severe content alerts may send screenshots to appropriate administrative staff members, however, we will never access your student's camera or microphone on their Chromebook without their (and your) express consent.
+Severe content alerts may send screenshots to appropriate administrative staff members; however, we will never access your student's camera or microphone on their Chromebook without their (and your) express consent.
 These situations are rare and usually used to provide students out for extended periods of time with video conferencing into the classroom to help them learn from home.
 While we make strong efforts and use the latest technology to protect our students on the web, no method is ever perfect.
 Students found to by bypassing or attempting to bypass safety filters will be subject to disciplinary action as determined by the school administration.
-Please see our Acceptable Use Policy for more details
+Please see our Regulations for Acceptable Use of Technology for more details

 Can students print from the Chromebooks?

 Yes, many home printers can be connected to Chromebooks for printing.
 At school, students can walk right up to a copier and log-in to their Google Drive on the copier to print any documents they need to or may send their document to the "Secure Queue" to be released at any copier.
 One of the benefits of a 1:1 district is that document sharing through G Suite or Office 365, as well as the use of Google Classroom, can cut down our need for printing.
 This is good for the environment and also saves teachers and students time at the copiers.